-For most aortic valve repair and aortic valve replacement procedures, you'll receive anesthetics so you won't feel any pain, and you'll be unconscious during the surgery.
+For most valve repair and replacement procedures, you'll receive medications that put you in a sleep-like state (general anesthesia) so you won't feel any pain during the surgery.

-You'll also be connected to a heart-lung bypass machine, which keeps blood moving through your body during the procedure.
+You may be connected to a heart-lung bypass machine.
+The machine keeps blood moving through the body during the heart valve surgery.

-Aortic valve repair is usually performed through traditional open-heart surgery and opening of the chest bone (sternotomy).
-Doctors wire the bone back together after the procedure to prevent movement and aid in healing.
+Aortic valve repair is usually done with open-heart surgery and by opening the chest bone (sternotomy).
+Surgeons wire the bone back together after the procedure to prevent movement and aid in healing.